mildred/cjdnserver/README.md

 TODO
 ----

+- ability to send private key from the client to keep the same ip across restarts
-- restart cjdroute on crash
+- automatically add UDP peers on master cjdroute
-- detect container shutdown and stop cjdroute
+- use admin interface to stop cjdroute instead of SIGTERM which takes longer

 Client operation
 ----------------

 - Open `/proc/self/ns/net`
 - pass the namespace to the server
-- TODO: wait for the server to tell us the tun interface is configured
+- wait for the server to tell us the tun interface is configured
-- TODO: call subprocess or exec to it, keep the connection open either in the main process or a subprocess
+- send watchdog in background

 Server Operation
 ----------------